asmahu/Historical-site/README.md

 - **The History page**

-        This site allow to user know about some detail about this artefact.It gives interesting and wonderful information about wall of china.
+         The site allow to user know about some detail about this artefact.It gives interesting and wonderful information about wall of china.
 	 When it was built?
 	 Who was built?
 	 why was built?
 	 length of this artefact and Mind-Blowing facts that it would attract the attentionof user.